 top of page

-The Transition Your Money group (TYM) works to organize individual/family investment in the vitality, sustainability, and diversity of Saint Paul and Minneapolis — starting from the St. Anthony Park neighborhood and working outwards — rather than in the stock market or other distant purposes.
-We're creating spinoff groups and projects, too.
+Especially in uncertain times, supporting a diversified local economy makes sense.
+Serving local needs through local resources means more stable supply chains and a stronger, better-connected community.
+Over the years, we've found ways to invest in the vitality, sustainability, and diversity of Saint Paul and Minneapolis— starting from the St. Anthony Park neighborhood and working outward— rather than in the stock market or other distant purposes.

 LocalEconomy.jpg